Gdansk, Pomeranian, Poland.

 - Baltic Sea.
-Brzeźno and Jelitkowo are a two nice sandy beaches accessible with public transport.
-Have in mind water is cold and weather don’t usually invite for a swim.
+Brzeźno and Jelitkowo are two nice sandy beaches accessible by public transport.
+Have in mind water is cold and weather doesn’t usually invite for a swim.

 - Malbork Castle, located 60 km from Gdansk, a classic example of a medieval fortress.

 - It’s the Centre of the Tricity, a 1.4 million metropolitan area including also the cities of Gdynia and Sopot.